 Healthcare officials have broken COPD into 4 stages: mild, moderate, severe and very severe.
-The stages are determined by tests administer by your doctor, such a spirometry tests and arterial blood gas tests.
+The stages are determined by tests administered by your doctor, such a spirometry tests and arterial blood gas tests.
 From these tests, your doctor will be able to tell you at which stage it has advanced to, and how it should be treated.
 The earlier it's caught, the easier it will be to treat it and hopefully stop it from progressing.
-The first and most important thing you can do, however, is stop smoking and distance yourself from cigarette smoke as much as possible.

 Stage I COPD – Mild